ansible/ansible/docs/docsite/rst/network/getting_started/network_connection_options.rst

 Working with network connection options
 ***************************************

-Network modules can support multiple connection protocols, such as ``network_cli`` and ``httpapi``.
+Network modules can support multiple connection protocols, such as ``network_cli``, ``netconf``, and ``httpapi``.
 These connections include some common options you can set to control how the connection to your network device behaves.

 Common options are: